-Many leaders will come across an incident or accident and should be thoroughly prepared for these situations.
+Many mountaineers will encounter an emergency in the hills, and leaders should be thoroughly prepared for these situations.
 It should be understood that emergencies may not be a result of an error on the part of the leader but can be the result of an unforeseen accident happening to a party member or other group/individual(s) encountered on the hill.

 Accident and emergency procedures should be covered in detail.
-The candidates should be taught how to evaluate a situation and take appropriate action, whether it is a minor stumble in good weather or a life-threatening injury in poor weather.
-Candidates should be able to keep the rest of the party safe, stabilise the situation and send for help if necessary.
+The candidates should be taught methods of search and evacuation.
 They should also be taught improvised rescue techniques so they could deal with a minor evacuation if necessary.
 This would typically be no more than about 50 metres for a prone casualty to be moved to a safer/more sheltered location.

-Emergency procedures can be assessed by a combination of written and oral examination and practical work.
+Emergency procedures can be assessed by a combination of scenario-based questioning and practical work.
 Assessors should accept that there might be different solutions to examination situations.
 This area lends itself to discussion, particularly in groups, when differences of opinion may arise and can be used for the benefit of all candidates.

 Assessors should be confident about the candidates' knowledge and ability regarding accident procedure and their responses to emergency situations.
 Candidates should exercise reasonable judgement and an awareness of the consequences of any particular course of action.
+When it comes to considering what is appropriate equipment, any decision has to balance objectives, economics and equipment availability.